 ROS: reactive oxygen species are profoundly damaging to cells.

 A patient has sufficient UVB exposure to trigger generation of ROS.
-Which of the following is increasing in the epidermis?
+Which of the following is increased in the epidermis as a response?

 Deiodination of the membrane lipid

 DNA synthesis of mitochondria in the short term

 Ultraviolet type B exposure is commonly seen from sunlight.

 Coagulative necrosis is: